midelic/MILO-RX/README.md

 ## Project Status ##

-The project is work in progress,in testing, and there is still a lot to go before it is completed.
+The project is work in progress,in testing, and there is more work and testing before it is completed.

 Main operation mode: